nh-server/switch-guide/docs/user_guide/emummc/entering_rcm.md

 &nbsp;

 !!! danger "Patched Switch"
-    Note that patched units **can** enter RCM, but it is not possible to send a payload on those systems.
-Also note that RCM is a different recovery mode than the one accessed by holding Volume Up, Volume Down, and Power.
+    Note that all patched units **can** enter RCM, but it is not possible to send a payload on those systems.
+Also note that RCM is a different recovery mode than the one accessed by holding Volume Up, Volume Down, and Power (usually referred to as Maintenance Mode).

 !!! snippet "Note"
-    The order of methods on this page is in the order of ease.
+    The order of methods on this page is in the order of convenience.
 The easiest to immediately accomplish are listed at the top, and the most advanced/difficult methods are at the bottom.

 &nbsp;

 ### Instructions

 !!! tip ""
+    1. Unplug any USB-C cables from the console.
-    1. Power off the Switch and use one of the methods listed below to short the pins on the right joycon rail.
+    2. Power off the Switch and use one of the methods listed below to short the pins on the right Joy-Con rail.
-    2. Hold Volume Up and press the Power button.
+    3. Hold Volume Up and press the Power button.

-    If your Switch displays the Nintendo logo and boots normally or immediately shuts down, you didn't successfully enter RCM and should try again.
-Otherwise, if your console did not turn on normally, and the screen remained black with no backlight, your Switch is in RCM.
+    Your console should appear to have not responded, frozen on a black screen. *This is expected behavior.*.
+If you see the Nintendo > Nintendo Switch logo, then your Switch has booted up normally, and you'll need to attempt again.

 !!! tip ""
     ### RCM Jig (Easiest for beginners)